Involuta/Blazarang/README.md

 X and Pilot just stand in silence
 Greg remembering X
 Pilot is surprised that Greg is trying to get to know X, as Pilot thought X was famous
 Pilot: “You don’t remember him?
 He was one of the top contenders for a while.
-A lot of people thought he’d win.”
+A lot of people thought he’d win the whole thing.”
 Greg squints at X
 Greg: “Wait…oh!
-Oh, I remember!
+Oh, I remember now!
 Yeah, you were the “Star Guy”! *sigh* I-I completely forgot about you!”
 X’s posture shifts: “...you forgot me?”
-Greg: “Yeah, I did, I…er, sorry man.
-That’s my bad.”
+Greg: “Yeah, I did, I…er, oh, sorry man.
+My bad.”
 X: “The blame is on me.
 I failed too soon, and allowed you to forget me.
 Next time will be different.”
 X approaches Greg.
 Greg gets nervous
 X: “Greg, I promise you: after the next tournament, you—along with the rest of the entire universe—will never forget me.”
 Greg, nervously: “wow, that’s quite a statement.
 Well, good luck with that, man!”
-X: “Thanks…Greg.”
+X nods
 Greg, Pilot, no name, and X playing Go Fish (or some other card game that requires knowledge of your opponents’ cards) X wants to win at Go Fish to prove his own skill.
 He doesn’t cheat because he’s not as insecure about himself as no name Pilot wants to mess around a bit, perhaps to encourage the others not to take the game so seriously, and make sure things stay civil